 - Access or escalate accounts or permissions through unauthorized means

 - Demonstrate the ability to exfiltrate data or disrupt business operations

 A pen test should never be performed by the team maintaining and defending the system being tested.
-In most cases, a pen test is performed by third-party experts who know how to attack systems like yours.
+In most cases, a pen test is performed by third-party experts who know how to attack systems.

-A pen test attempts to replicate the types of attacks that cyber criminals actually use.
+Penetration testing attempts to replicate the types of attacks that cybercriminals actually use.
 This means that a pen test goes much further than other assessments and exercises meant to identify risk.

 What Are the Benefits of a Pen Test?

 A pen test provides vital security benefits you simply cannot get any other way.